Grissess/cc-progs/README.md

 The `dctl` program is the primary method of user interaction with daemons.
 Refer to its help (by running it without arguments) for details.

-The `daemon_load` program is a stub that attempts to load a daemon with the same name as the file basename as itself.
-Unless a daemon called "daemon_load" exists in your system, this will probably fail if called directly.
-The intent is to copy this into the OpenOS distribution's `/etc/rc.d/` as a script with the appropriate name, then use `rc dmn enable` (for a daemon named `dmn`) to have that daemon start automatically on boot.
+The `daemon_load` program reads the file `/etc/daemon.cfg`, which it unserializes (executes, essentially), and determines if the object has a `start` key which is a table; if it does, the keys of the table are interpreted as daemon names to start.
+There is presently no way to pass parameters into the daemon (use the `/etc/daemon/dmn` configuration file for a daemon called `dmn` in the same serialized format), nor is there any way to start more than one daemon.
+Note that the environment for deserialization is empty, so while functions can be created (unlike serialization.serialize would allow), no upcalls can be made.

 ## `vim`, `libtedit`, and `lib2daccel`